openfl/OpenFLDevelopersGuide/filtering-display-objects/creating-and-applying-filters.md

 // Example of removing a filter from the middle of a stack of filters

-// applied to a display object named &quot;filteredObject&quot;. var tempFilters:Array = filteredObject.filters;
+// applied to a display object named "filteredObject". var tempFilters:Array = filteredObject.filters;

 // Remove the second filter from the array.
-It&#039;s the item at index 1
+It's the item at index 1

 // because Array indexes start from 0.

-// The first &quot;1&quot; indicates the index of the filter to remove; the
+// The first "1" indicates the index of the filter to remove; the

-// second &quot;1&quot; indicates how many elements to remove. tempFilters.splice(1, 1);
+// second "1" indicates how many elements to remove. tempFilters.splice(1, 1);

 // Apply the new set of filters to the display object. filteredObject.filters = tempFilters;